 The Atlas Mountains are a mountain range in north west Africa.
 Their highest peak is Jebel Toubkal at 4,167 metres high and located in Morocco.
 Its lush valleys, snow-capped peaks and traditional Berber villages make trekking in the Atlas Mountains a fantastic experience.
 The Atlas Mountains are a relatively short trip from Marrakech and well deserving of a detour from the charming city.

-80. Mont Blanc
+80. Mont Blanc, France

 Mont Blanc is the highest mountain in the Alps and in Europe at 4,808m, and is very popular for hiking, mountaineering, snowboarding and skiing.
 Seasoned skiers and snowboarders can hike up and ski or board down in the summer months – beware, the hike up is pretty tough.

-Bucket List Ideas: Volcanoes
+Top 100 Bucket List Destinations: Volcanoes

-81. Yellowstone Super Volcano
+81. Yellowstone Super Volcano, USA

 Known for its super-volcanos, crazily coloured lakes and ever-faithful geysers, Yellowstone might well be the US national park highest on your list of things to do before you die (though maybe Yosemite beats it to the first spot).

-82. Popocatépetl Volcano
+82. Popocatépetl Volcano, Mexico

 Popocatépetl Volcano is an active volcano located in the Mexico, Puebla and Morelos states in Central Mexico.
 At 5,426m high, it is the second-tallest peak in Mexico.
 You can visit the park surrounding the volcano from Mexico City – bear in mind that it is an active volcano, so you should check before you set out.

-83. Mount Vesuvius
+83. Mount Vesuvius, Italy

 However, despite the risk, the sight of the beautiful volcano standing tall over the city of Naples is truly amazing.
 You can undertake the hike to the top independently, or go on a guided hike to take advantage of the local knowledge.

-84. Mount Etna
+84. Mount Etna, Italy

 Mount Etna is a volcano between Messina and Cantania, in Sicily, Italy.
 At 3,330m high, it is Europe’s tallest active volcano, and Italy’s highest peak south of the Alps.
 Although it is one of the world’s most active volcano sites, in 2013 it was designated a UNESCO World Heritage Site for its beauty.
 It’s a tough trek to the top, but the views once you get there are worth the sweat.

-85. Mount Fuji
+85. Mount Fuji, Japan

 Designated a UNESCO World Heritage Site in 2013, UNESCO has also recognised 25 locations within the Mount Fuji locality to be sites of cultural interest – meaning there’s plenty for you to do when you tick this one off your bucket list.

-86. Mount Kilimanjaro
+86. Mount Kilimanjaro, Tanzania

 Mount Kilimanjaro is a dormant volcano with three volcanic cones, located in the Kilimanjaro National Park in East Tanzania, Africa.
 At 5,895 metres above sea level, it is the highest mountain in Africa.
 Kilimanjaro is one of Africa’s best-known adventure spots and the hike to the top is a once in a lifetime experience.